Current Advice on Parasite Control:

 - There may be associated fever, weight loss, and lethargy.

-- Congenital infection with Toxoplasma is associated with neurologic disease, birth defects, stillbirth, and ocular disease in humans and some other animals.
+- Congenital infection with T. gondii can cause neurologic disease, birth defects, stillbirth, and ocular disease in humans and some other animals, particularly sheep and goats.
+Congenital infection has occasionally been reported in dogs and cats.

 - Toxoplasmosis is a common, worldwide infection affecting a large variety of mammals and birds.